Celtics Squeak Out 132-123 Win Over Thunder - CLNS Media

+Grant Williams and Derrick White started their joint presser off with Williams reading off a list of Marvel character comparisons for every member of the Celtics roster.
+After, when asked about the team’s chemistry and comradery, Williams said “I feel like this team is growing closer and closer every single day.”

+On his performance (18 PTS, 5-10 FG, 5 REB, 5 AST), Derrick White said “It was good to see a few go in, but I just try to impact winning in other days.
+I just want to help the team win games, any way I can.”

-The Celtics bring a three game win streak into OKC as they take on the Thunder in a back-to-back.
-Join the Celtics Postgame Show as A. Sherrod Blakely, Josue Pavon, Jimmy Toscano, and host John Zannis break it all down.
+Join the Celtics Postgame Show as Josue Pavon, Jimmy Toscano, and host John Zannis break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs